onap/policy-parent/docs/development/devtools/clamp-dcae.rst

 The ONAP components used during the pairwise tests are:

-- CLAMP control loop runtime, policy participant, kubernetes participant.
+- CLAMP acm runtime, policy participant, kubernetes participant.
 - DCAE for running dcaegen2-service via kubernetes participant.
 - ChartMuseum service from platform, initialised with DCAE helm charts.
 - DMaaP for the communication between Automation Composition runtime and participants.